 Germination timing based on current soil temperature readings from your nearest monitoring station.

-The 2-inch soil temperature near Houston, TX is currently 79.3°F (79.3°F at 4 inches), measured at the Prairie View #1 monitoring station (44.4 mi away).
+The 2-inch soil temperature near Houston, TX is currently 81°F (81.7°F at 4 inches), measured in the ground at the Prairie View #1 monitoring station (44.4 mi away).

 Based on long-term station averages, the 2-inch soil near Houston typically crosses the cool-season seeding threshold (50°F) around January 1 and reaches the warm-season threshold (65°F) around March 27.
-After the summer peak, soil falls back through 70°F around October 17 and below 65°F around November 12, the heart of the fall seeding window.
+After the summer peak, soil falls back through 70°F around October 17 and below 60°F around November 12, the heart of the fall seeding window.
 Use these dates as a starting guide, but always confirm with a current soil thermometer reading.

-These windows are computed from Houston's multi-year soil-temperature climatology and NOAA frost normals, so they reflect this location rather than a regional average.
+These windows are computed from Houston's multi-year soil-temperature climatology and NOAA 1991-2020 frost normals, so they reflect this location rather than a regional average.
 Treat them as a starting plan and confirm with current readings.

 Houston sits in the transition zone: both cool-season and warm-season grasses grow here, and peak summer soil averages around 82°F. Tall fescue is the usual cool-season pick for its heat tolerance; Bermuda and zoysia are the warm-season options.
 The calendar below shows both windows.